lucas-yyy000/EquivReg/README.md

 Examples are given in the files `run_train.sh` and `run_test.sh`.

 ## Citation
-If this work is helpful for your research, please consider citing our work:
+If this work is helpful for your research, please consider citing the original authors' work:
 ```
 @inproceedings{zhu2022correspondence,
   title={Correspondence-free point cloud registration with SO (3)-equivariant implicit shape representations},